paulscherrerinstitute/rpmpackages_ui/README.md

 ### General

 This is a UI for a RPM packages and their associated repositories to better view and manage them.
-The repositories (hereafter refered to as `Repositories`) are basically files with lists of packages (hereafter refered to as `Packages`), which are associated with a folder (hereafter refered to as `Directory`), which contains files that correspond to the packages defined within the above mentioned repositories (hereafter refered to as simply `Files`)
+The repositories (hereafter refered to as `Repositories`) are basically files with lists of packages (hereafter refered to as `Packages`), which are associated with a folder (hereafter refered to as `Directory`), which contains files that correspond to the packages defined within the above mentioned repositories (hereafter refered to as simply `Files`).

+As external changes can still be made to the directory, a watchdog is implemented into the backend that triggers a reload on the frontend if any file is determined to be changed from another source that isn't the backend.

 ### Repositories

 #### OVERALL

-`/Repositories`:
+`Repositories`:
 This view shows all available repositories that exist within the path that has been specified for the GUI.
 It only searches and displayes repositories with the file ending specified (as standard ".repo_cfg").